flynndcs/Sharing/README.md

 Previously hosted on AWS.

-To compile and run:
-1. Clone repo
+## Installation

-2. in root directory, run npm install then npm start
+In root directory, run npm install then npm start.
-3. site is accessible at localhost:3000
+Access site at localhost:3000!